 Patients also make cash or credit card payments.
 Don’t be afraid to discuss your needs and situation with the Doctor’s staff.
 Most have a wealth of experience in this area, and will be happy to take the time to help you.

 Please be prepared to pay a non-refundable fee at the time you schedule your surgery.
-This is applied to your overall surgical cost, and would offset the charges the doctor would incur, should you suddenly cancel.
+This is applied to your overall surgical cost, and would offset some of the charges the doctor would incur, should you suddenly cancel.

 WHAT ABOUT COSMETIC SURGERY CONSULTATIONS?

-In my office, and in many others, a cosmetic surgery consultation is offered free of charge to prospective patients.
+In our office, and in many others, a cosmetic surgery consultation is offered free of charge to prospective patients.
 It’s a great way for a patient to get to know the doctor, to have questions answered, and to get a true quote for the cost of a procedure for your individual case.

 In return for the free services offered, please be mindful of the length of your visit, and most important, please keep your consultation appointment.
 Remember, the doctor and his staff have blocked out that time for you.